 Blind loop syndrome

-Blind loop syndrome — sometimes called stasis syndrome or stagnant loop syndrome — often occurs as a complication of abdominal surgery.
-But blind loop syndrome can also result from structural defects and some diseases.
-Although blind loop syndrome occasionally requires surgery, most people respond well to antibiotics.
+Blind loop syndrome — sometimes called stasis syndrome or stagnant loop syndrome — often occurs as a complication of stomach (abdominal) surgery.
+But blind loop syndrome can also result from structural problems and some diseases.
+Sometimes surgery is needed to correct the problem, but antibiotics are the most common treatment.

 When to see a doctor